I always knew I wanted to be an entrepreneur. I grew up constantly thinking about business ideas, I just never understood how to pursue them.

 Later, I developed the RoadMap framework as a tool to help businesses “tell their story.”
 Now it is used in all our programs: from teaching my students at USAO about generating a business model, to entrepreneurs determining the best launching point and revamping existing businesses who are working through a growth pattern.

-While wearing my loan officer hat, our RoadTrip helps you determine the appropriate loan amount to run your business.
-We take a unbiased approach to finding you a loan partner, whether it’s through a traditional bank, non-bank lender, angel investor or venture capital firm.
+Our RoadTrip helps you determine the appropriate loan amount to run your business, then we take a unbiased approach to finding you a loan partner, whether it’s through a traditional bank, non-bank lender, angel investor or venture capital firm.

 MY EXPERIENCE (LinkedIn Page)